BrokerExchange/McryptHasher/README.md

 3. If you are using Laravel 5.5+, this package will be auto-discovered.
 Otherwise, add `ElasticQueue\ElasticQueueServiceProvider::class,` to config/app.php

 ## Usage
-Once installed the mcrypt hasher will automaatically be used durring authentication and registration.
+Once installed the mcrypt hasher will automatically be used durring authentication and registration.
 You may also resolve the hasher out of the service container as you normally would. `app'('hash')->make($string)`

 ###### Copyright &copy; 2017 Broker Exchange Network